tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 ### Need
 EU legislation requires a National Access Point (NAP) to be implemented by member states.
-Finnish NAP implements additional custom features.
+In addition to mandatory features, Finnish NAP implements additional custom features.
 Transit Change detection is a custom feature, which allows ELY centers (Centre for Economic Development, Transport and the Environment in Finland) to examine transit data of transit services.
 Transit data of a transit service is declared by its transit operator.
-Transit Change detection of NAP application allows ELY officials to analyze whether any ELY actions will be required as a result of changes to transit data for any service.
+Transit Change detection allows ELY officials to analyze whether any ELY actions will be required in order to react to some of the changes in transit service traffic.

 ### Requirements
 According to [Finnish national legislation on transport][1],